What is a Good Credit Score to Buy a Home?

 How to improve your credit score before applying for a mortgage

 Follow these strategies, and you're likely to find success:

 Always make payments on time to improve your credit score.
 Your payment history accounts for 35% of your credit score, and late payments stay on your credit report for seven years.
 Even so, the impact of late payments on your score does lessen over time.

 Your credit utilization ratio is the percentage of credit you use on your credit card accounts and makes up 30% of your credit score.
 Therefore, the higher the balance you have on your credit cards, the lower your credit score.
 Make sure to pay off your smaller debts first and then start tackling larger debts.

 While your income does not directly affect your credit score, it can help take care of debt and affect your ability to get approved for financing a home.
 Try to get a side job to supplement your income or ask for a raise if you believe it's merited.

 Applying for several credit accounts in a short amount of time is a red flag to credit reporting agencies.
 This makes you seem like you're in financial jeopardy and counts against your score.

 In certain situations, FICO understands that sometimes consumers apply for multiple accounts to shop around for the best rate.
-Multiple credit applications for student loans, car loans, or mortgages made within a 45 day window counts as only one application.
-Opening multiple new credit accounts in a short amount of time could impact your score by 10% so be cautious.
+Multiple credit applications for student loans, car loans, or mortgages made within a 45-day window count as only one application.
+Opening multiple new credit accounts in a short amount of time could impact your score by 10%, so be cautious.

-There are basically no shortcuts when it comes to improving your credit score.
-It really boils down to being patient and how you manage your finances, from paying your bills on time to the number of credit accounts you have.
-If you want the best mortgage rate then take the right steps to secure a solid credit score.
+There are no shortcuts when it comes to improving your credit score.
+It boils down to being patient and managing your finances, from paying your bills on time to the number of credit accounts you have.
+If you want the best mortgage rate, take the right steps to secure a solid credit score.